rudderlabs/config-generator/README.md

 For more information and documentation related to the RudderStack Config Generator, check out our [documentation](https://docs.rudderstack.com/how-to-guides/rudderstack-config-generator).

+We can make use of the addDestinationSource.js file in the src/scripts to generate the config code required automatically.
+Make use of the print functions to generate the code in the required format.
+Can alter the printConfig function to generate the config for either source/ destination.
+Can refer rudder stack webapp for more

 ## Contact us

 If you come across any issues while configuring or using the RudderStack Config Generator, please feel free to start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.
 We will be happy to help you.